 It might be obvious, but for this piece I was inspired by the fortune cookie.
 It’s not predicting, but instead providing a tool for you to carry on in deciding your own fate. ✽

-Elizabeth Kane is an artist living in Waterville, ME.
+EA Kane is an artist living in Waterville, ME.
 Their work has appeared in The River, 30North, and Wanderlust Journal, and they were Alice James Books’ first ever Director’s Chair Fellow.